uwsbel/ChronoRender/doc/spec/index.md

 * **description**: all elements under this will be read and processed by Chrono::Render
 * **parameters**:
   + _filename_

+# Notes
+All Elements above can contain a type parameter called:

++ **name**: "type"
+* **description**: the name of the concrete class type
+  + returned by the class _getTypeName_ function

+Given that a corresponding named factory directory exists in a plugins directory (see [plugins](../tutorials/index.html) for details).
+For example, the type parameter becomes available for RenderPass elements if a directory called "plugins/renderpass" is created.

 # Supported Renderers
 These are renderers that can be dyanmically linked